 1. That your husband or wife has committed adultery and you find it intolerable to live with him/her

 2. That your husband or wife has behaved in such a way that you cannot reasonably be expected to live with him/her

 3. That your husband or wife has deserted you for a continuous period of at least 2 years.

 4. That you and your husband or wife have lived apart for a continuous period of at least 2 years and your husband or wife agrees to a divorce.

 5. That you and your husband or wife have been living apart for 5 years or more whether or not your husband or wife agrees to the divorce.

 - Are the divorce proceedings public?

 Family matters are usually private.
 However, the first decree of divorce known as the decree nisi is announced in a court room to which the public and the press are allowed access.
 The press is able to publish the fact that a divorce has been pronounced.
-The information that it may disclose is however very limited.
+However, as any experienced uncontested divorce attorneys will tell you, the information that it may disclose is however very limited.